-Squarespace is a website building platform that prides themselves on the beauty of their websites — and rightfully so, their websites do in fact look very beautiful.
+Squarespace is a website building platform that prides themselves on the beauty and simplicity of their websites.
 We used the Squarespace free trial period to test out the product.
 Here’s what we found.

 Squarespace offers users a 14-day free trial.
-Their pricing for personal pages is steeper than Weebly at $8/month for the starter plan, and $16/month for the pro plan.
-Weebly’s starter plan is $4, and their pro plan is $8.
-The business plan pricing is similar across the two platforms: Weebly offers $25/month business plan pricing and Squarespace offers the same at $24/month.
+Their pricing for personal pages is steeper than competitor Weebly at $16 per month for the basic plan, and $39 per month for the advanced plan.
+Weebly’s basic plan is free, and their professional plan is $12 per month.

 To get started with my free trial of Squarespace, I am first directed to the “templates” page.
 Just like Weebly, Squarespace has ample templates — for non-profits, restaurants, artists, wedding announcements, etc. I chose to start with a design that came from a restaurant, although my (fictitious) business is a hair salon in Menlo Park, CA.